- What is the Office of Student Conduct?

 - Who can I talk to if I have questions about the Student Conduct Code?

 What is the Office of Student Conduct?
 The office of Student Conduct is part of the Division of Student Affairs and Institutional Relations at Prairie View A&M University.
 Our Mission is to create an effective living and learning environment by designing policies such as the Student Conduct Code, providing a disciplinary process and conducting programs that foster ethical development, personal accountability and civility toward others.
-What are the services offered to students?
-For the convenience of students, The Office of Student Conduct provides:

 - Workshops for students and student organizations on issues such as hazing, sexual assault, drug and alcohol use and other at-risk behaviors